hashicorp/vault-plugin-database-redis/README.md

 ### Environment Set Up

 To test `go test` will execute a set of basic tests against the `docker.io/redis:latest` Redis database image.
 To test against different Redis images, for example 5.0-buster, set the `REDIS_VERSION=5.0-buster` environment variable.
-If you want to run the tests against a local Redis installation or an already running Redis container, set the environment variables `REDIS_HOST` before executing, as well as `REDIS_TLS`, `CA_CERT_FILE` for acceptance tests.

-**Note:** The tests assume that the Redis database instance has a default user with the following ACL settings user default on `nopass ~* +@all`.
-If not you will need to align the Administrator username and password with the pre-set values in the [redis_test.go](https://github.com/hashicorp/vault-plugin-database-redis/blob/main/redis_test.go) file.
+**Note:** The tests assume that the Redis database instance has a default user with the following ACL settings user default on `the-strong-one ~* +@all`.
+These pre-set values can be found in the [redis_test.go](https://github.com/hashicorp/vault-plugin-database-redis/blob/main/redis_test.go) file.

-Set `VAULT_ACC` to execute all of the tests.
+Set `ACC_TEST_ENABLED` to execute all of the tests.
 A subset of tests can be run using the command `go test -run TestDriver/Init` for example.

 A Terraform project is included for convenience to initialize a new docker container and generate certificates if needed.
 If not already available, you can install Terraform by using [this documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

-The setup script tries to find and use available Redis credentials from the environment.
-You can configure Redis credentials by using or editing the provider defined `./bootstrap/terraform/redis.tf` with your desired set of credentials.
+If not already available, you can install Docker by using [this link](https://docs.docker.com/get-docker/)

 To set up the test container: